ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A capability has more associated information than a conventional pointer.
-It has extra information, for example base, offset, size and permissions.
+It has extra information.
+For example: base, offset, size and permissions.

 Capabilities cannot be statically initialised.
 Global capability initialization when static linking is performed by the runtime at program startup.
 The communication between the static linker and runtime is implementation defined.
-This document describes an implementation implemented based on a table of capability descriptions created at static link time, where each capability generating relocation results in one entry in the table.
-When static linking, all capability descriptions will be explicitly grouped into a single table of capability descriptions where each table entry is a ``struct capdesc`` listed below.
+This document describes an implementation based on a table of capability descriptions created at static link time, where each capability-generating relocation results in one entry in the table.
+When static linking, all capability descriptions will be explicitly grouped into a single table of capability descriptions where each table entry is a ``struct capdesc`` (listed below).

 In the current LLVM based Morello toolchain, the runtime iterates through each ``capdesc`` entry creating a capability in the location pointed to by cap_location, with the specified base, offset, size and permissions given by the entry.
-To aid in the finding of the capability descriptions table the linker emits two symbols to denote the start and end of the table:
+To aid in the finding of the capability descriptions table, the linker emits two symbols to denote the start and end of the table:
 ``__cap_relocs_start`` and ``__cap_relocs_end`` respectively.
 The capability
 descriptions table is placed inside the ``__cap_relocs`` section.